Board of Directors

 The Crow River Players' mission is to maintain and make available the building that is Little Theatre Auditorium as a platform for cultural exchange and artistic exploration via the presentation, development and experimentation associated with the creation of artistic works.

-We see Little Theatre Auditorium as a hub for artists, musicians and performers to congregate, experiment, create, study and witness original work and works-in-progress.
+We see Little Theatre Auditorium as a hub for artists, musicians and performers to gather, experiment, create, study and share original work and works-in-progress.
 We regularly host artists through residencies and special performance series.
 This includes performance artists, teaching artists, visual artists, musicians and bands, and events like independent film screenings, lectures, workshops and community conversations and activities.

 We hold space and reserve support specifically for artists and culture-bearers from our immigrant communities and those identifying as LGBTQ+ and/or BIPOC.
 We see the work of baselining diversity, equity and inclusion in our systems of support and decision-making as an everlasting mandate to practice self-reflection.
 Inasmuch, we recognize our place as stewards of the spaces we occupy and their layers of history.
 We are guided by a practice of exploring connections through art to gain a progressive understanding of coexistence.
 In doing so we represent and acknowledge our community's steady growth in diversity as well as acknowledge and grow our role as a model for acceptance and inclusion.

-In this mindset of grace, openness and reciprocity we offer opportunities for artists and culture-bearers who/to experiment with the boundaries of performance/engagement, explore storytelling with depth and dimension, and bring community audiences into new landscapes where each art experience has the possibility of becoming an encounter and a conversation.
+In this mindset of grace, openness and reciprocity we offer opportunities for artists and culture-bearers who/to experiment with the boundaries of performance/engagement, explore storytelling with depth and dimension, and bring community audiences into new landscapes where each art experience has the possibility of becoming a conversation.

 Little Theatre (aka Crow River Players, Inc.) began in 1998 as a community-wide call to renovate the then dilapidated building.
 The space was managed and maintained by a cross-sector group of volunteers for New London's public school system as its exclusive drama department.
 Additionally, during summer months Crow River Players would produce repertory plays with community members as cast and volunteers.